thoughtspot/ts_rest_api_and_tml_tools/README.md

 more built in properties to access rather than having to work through the .content property.

 ### Pinboard class
+A Pinboard is a combination of Answers, but each Answer lives fully within the TML of the Pinboard (that is to say, Answers on a Pinboard live in the Pinboard object fully, they are not links to Answer objects stored independently in ThoughtSpot).

+The TML for an Answer within a Pinboard is almost identical to the TML for separately stored Answer.
+The Pinboard class has a special `.answers_as_objects` property that returns a list of Answer objects automatically.

+    pb_obj = Pinboard(ts.export_tml(guid=pb_guid))
+    answers = pb_obj.answers_as_objects  # Returns list of Answer objects from Pinboard for a in answers:
+        print(a.search_query)

+### Answer class
+An Answer is a Saved Search, and is loaded with the Search bar and other editing features visible.
+It is a single table or visualization with many options.

+As mentioned above in the Pinboard class, the TML for an independent Answer is identical to an Answer within a Pinboard, so the same object type is used for both.

+    answer_obj = Answer(ts.export_tml(guid=answer_guid))
+    print(answer_obj.search_query)
+    answer_obj.set_table_mode()
+    answer_obj.description = 'This is a great answer'

 ### Table class